 Digital Presidency initative

 In cooperation with the Council of the EU and our Trio Presidency partners, we have launched the Digital Presidency initiative, that has two essential outcomes.
-Firstly, it aims to reduce the amount of paper documents, and secondly, it encourages and strengthens the use of electronic identity in the work processes for both the Council Secretariat and the presidency.
-Due to the fact that the Estonian Presidency takes place 6 months earlier than initially planned, the full benefits of this initiative will be felt by future Trio presidencies.
+Firstly, to reduce the amount of paper documents, and secondly, encourage and strengthen the use of electronic identity in the work processes for both the Council Secretariat and the presidency.
+Due to the fact that the Estonian Presidency took place 6 months earlier than initially planned, the full benefits of this initiative will be felt by future Trio presidencies.

-To pave the way for a future Digital Presidency, we are developing an IT solution called the Presidency Gateway, which is designed to aid the work of officials and includes several digital tools under one roof.
+To pave the way for a future Digital Presidency, we have developed an IT solution called the Presidency Gateway, which is designed to aid the work of officials and includes several digital tools under one roof.
 The platform includes organisational information regarding events taking place in Estonia (including the agenda and venue), as well as a document repository for housing the most up-to-date versions of related documents, mitigating the need for sending them via e-mail.
 There will also be tools for carrying out interactive tasks such as polls and group work during the event itself.
-More details will be revealed on our digital solutions in the coming months.

 Self-driving technology is sure to revolutionise the entire transport sector.
 Though the technology is still in its early phases, constant progress is being made in all aspects of it, including in the legislative field and its practical applications.
 For example, in Estonia, it is legal to test self-driving transport on public streets.
-The first project to feature self-driving buses is being carried out during the second month of the Estonian Presidency, to showcase Estonia's commitment to a Digital Presidency through an advanced transportation system.
-Two self-driving shuttles will travel from the Tallinn city centre to the Tallinn Creative Hub (Kultuurikatel) during the month of August.
-Riding on these buses will be free for all users.
+The first project to feature self-driving buses was carried out during the second month of the Estonian Presidency, to showcase Estonia's commitment to a Digital Presidency through an advanced transportation system.
+Two self-driving shuttles travelled from the Tallinn city centre to the Tallinn Creative Hub (Kultuurikatel) during the month of August.
+Riding on these buses was free for all users.